Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 * routing ports for tensorboard
 * plotting images from matplotlib outside of the container

+All timings are measured on a system with Intel I13900K and RTX4090.

 My setup including instructions and a description of difficulties along with necessary fixes are described in [alex_container_instructions.md](alex_container_instructions.md).

 ### Scripting